SimonDelamare/kwapi-g5k/doc/source/architecture.rst

-Using the SNMP protocol and the right OIDs, you can retrieve a subtree of values corresponding, for a wattmeter, at the power consumption, for a switch, at the network traffic of ihis interfaces.
+Using the SNMP protocol and the right OIDs, you can retrieve a subtree of values corresponding, for a wattmeter, at the power consumption, for a switch, at the network traffic of his interfaces.

-Of course, this driver works with any device that implement SNMP protocol.
+Of course, this driver works with any device that implementis SNMP protocol.
 So you can retrieve other metrics depending on what you want to monitor.

 Wattmeters via SNMP